 How IP Blacklists Work

-IP blacklists function by maintaining and distributing lists of IP addresses that have been reported or detected as problematic.
-These lists are integrated into security systems, email servers, and network devices to automatically block or flag traffic from these IPs.
+IP blacklists work by keeping and sharing lists of IP addresses that've been reported or spotted as problematic.
+Security systems, email servers, and network devices use these lists to automatically block or flag traffic from those IPs.

-When a connection attempt or email is received, the system checks the source IP against the blacklist.
-If the IP is found, the system can reject the connection, mark the email as spam, or apply other security measures.
+When a connection or email comes in, the system checks the source IP against the blacklist.
+Find a match, and the system can reject the connection, mark it as spam, or take other security steps.

 Sources of Blacklist Data